5G-MAG/Standards/index.md

 ## References, Quick Guides and relevant Specifications
 Documentation on specifications under the scope of 5G-MAG's topics and areas of work are hosted here.

+{: .note }
+Help us improving the documentation.
+Raise an ["Repo Documentation" issue](https://github.com/5G-MAG/Standards/issues/new/choose) if you would like to provide more references, audiovisual material and technical papers.

 Check this [link](pages/standards.html) for more details.

 ## Feedback to Specifications